easierbycode/luascript/README.md

   Maybe ECMAScript Harmony will provide tools to make this more viable;

+* goto statements may be implemented, but are not supported on first versions.

+### Stdlib limitations

-* Modifying __index and __newindex in metatable does not work.
+* setmetatable does not support modifying __index and __newindex.
 ECMAScript's proxies will likely make this possible;

+* setfenv is not supported and probably never will;